 Effectiveness (qualifier value)

-The American Academy of Orthopaedic Surgeons provides more information on herniated discs.
+The U.S. National Library of Medicine provides more information on thyroid diseases.